Rupee offers India budget relief as subsidy pressure eases

 Expected income of $8.8 billion from the sale of government stakes in state-run companies looks increasingly out of reach.

-The government could announce later on Friday the results of a sale of a 4 percent stake in power transmission company Power Grid (PGRD.NS).
+The government could announce later on Friday the results of a sale of a 4 percent stake in power transmission company Power Grid.

 Based on the sales price and oversubscription, the sale will raise around $270 million, which would take the total amount raised so far from state asset sales this fiscal year to about $500 million.